 International Financial Market Integration, Asset Compositions, and the Falling Exchange Rate Pass-Through

 This paper provides an explanation for the observed decline of the exchange rate pass-through into import prices by modeling the effects of financial market integration on the optimal choice of the pricing currency in the context of rigid nominal goods prices.
-Contrary to previous literature, we explicitly take into account the interdependence of this decision with the optimal portfolio choice of internationally traded financial assets.
-Following financial integration, agents use equity, additional to bonds, to hedge against shocks.
-The resulting optimal portfolio includes a higher share of bonds denominated in foreign currency and impacts the correlation structure of costs and sales in such a way that producers move towards more local-currency pricing.
+Contrary to previous literature, we take the interdependence of this choice with the optimal portfolio choice of internationally traded financial assets explicitly into account.
+In particular, price setters move towards more localcurrency pricing and portfolios include more foreign debt assets following increased financial integration.
 Both predictions are in line with novel empirical evidence.

 Keywords: exchange rate pass-through, financial integration, portfolio home bias, international price setting